 7. You didn’t ask for the job Asking for the job sounds obvious, but some candidates don’t make a point of being direct about their interest.
 Sometime during the interview, say something like, “I really like this company, and I want to work there if you are willing to offer me the position.”
 If you don’t ask for the job or show direct interest, you probably won’t get it.

 The best way to do well during an interview is to prepare, and the best way to prepare is to get an education in the field you want to pursue.
-At Fremont College, you can earn an associate’s degree in an in-demand field in just 15 months and be on your way to a rewarding career in a little over a year.
+At Fremont University, you can earn an associate’s degree in an in-demand field in just 15 months and be on your way to a rewarding career in a little over a year.
 We offer degree programs in Multimedia Design, Business Leadership, Paralegal Studies, and Sports Therapy.
 Flexible scheduling and online degree programs are available.
-Request a free career guide today to learn more about how Fremont College can prepare you for the career of your dreams!
+Request a free career guide today to learn more about how Fremont University can prepare you for the career of your dreams!